 Plus other neighborhood movie theaters you can frequent, too

 There seems to be a surge in independent film festivals today.
 The audiences are noticing—they’re loving it so there’s been a great supply.
 In fact, the small alternative movie theater in San Juan called Cinema ’76 just opened its second branch in Quezon City.
 Cinema ’76 is known to screen indie films after they run in festivals hosted by mall theaters.

-The new branch is bringing its “trademark comfy, laid-back couch seats and pillows, coupled with high-quality sound system” to the Anonas LRT City Center near LRT-2 Anonas Station.
-It still seats only around 50 people, maintaining the vibe of the original micro-theater in San Juan.
-It will hold its grand opening ceremony next week, June 8.
+The new branch is bringing its “trademark comfy, laid-back couch seats and pillows, coupled with a high-quality sound system” to the Anonas LRT City Center near LRT-2 Anonas Station.
+It has two cinemas—Cinema 1 seats 70 people and Cinema 2 seats 120.

 If you want more of this kind of movie theater, support them by frequenting their screenings.
 Here are some other neighborhood movie houses you can go to: